Cphyr/AAI/Datascience101/chapter_03_machine_learning_2/lessons/L03_convolutional_neural_networks.md

 <img src="../media/lesson-03/ResBlock.png"  style="width: 50%">

-This simple modification turned out to be extremely effective and allows training much deeper and much stronger networks like the Resnet with up to 152 layers!
+This simple modification turns out to be extremely effective and allows training much deeper and much stronger networks like the ResNet with up to 152 layers!
 (You can read more about ResNet in the paper [Deep Residual Learning for Image Recognition](https://openaccess.thecvf.com/content_cvpr_2016/html/He_Deep_Residual_Learning_CVPR_2016_paper.html))

 # Walkthrough